-Hypopressive fitness, also known as hypopressive exercises, are great for toning the abdominal muscles, and is especially suitable for people who suffer from back pain and women in the postpartum phase that can not do the traditional abs exercises.
+Hypopressive exercises are great for toning the abdominal muscles and are especially suitable for people who suffer from back pain, women during the postpartum period or anyone who cannot do traditional abs exercises.

 In addition to strengthening the abdomen, the hypopressive method also fights urinary and fecal incontinence, improves body posture, cures genital prolapse, and improves bowel function.

-To do hypopressive fitness at home one should start slowly, paying close attention to how each exercise should be performed.
-Ideally you should start the series lying down and then progress to sitting and then leaning forward.
+To do hypopressive exercises at home you should start slowly, paying close attention to your posture and the movement of each exercise.
+Ideally you should start this series in a lying position and then progress to sitting and then leaning forward.

-- Breathe in normally and release the air completely, until the abdomen begins to contract on its own and then cause it to 'shrink', sucking the abdominal muscles inwards, as if the navel was touching the back.
+- Breathe in normally and releasing the air completely, until the abdomen begins to contract on its own;

-- Keep this contraction for 10 to 20 seconds initially and over time, gradually increase the contraction time, remaining as long as possible without breathing.
+- Keep this contraction for 10 to 20 seconds initially and, over time, gradually increase the contraction time.
+Hold this for as long as possible without breathing.

-- After pausing, fill your lungs with air and relax again completely, returning to your normal breathing.
+- Fill your lungs with air and relax completely, returning to your normal breathing.

 Now that you know how to perform the diaphragmatic contraction, do the following exercises: